automl/CARL/docs/source/cite.rst

 Citing CARL
 =================

-If you use GenRL your research, please cite us with the following Bibtex file:
+If you use CARL your research, please cite us with the following Bibtex entry:

 .. code:: bash